sirin-koca/Project1/README.md

 Sets,
 Dictionaries,
 Boolean.
-Understanding data types is important as it allows you to work with data effectively and manipulate it to achieve your desired results.

 ## Variables
 Variables are used to store data in a program.
 In Python, variables are dynamically typed, meaning you do not need to declare the type of a variable explicitly.
-To assign a value to a variable, you can use the equal (=) operator.

 ```
 x = 10